AriFordsham/GHCWiki/commentary.md

   - How the [Haskell Program Coverage](commentary/hpc) option works
   - [Building/RunningNoFib](building/running-no-fib): The nofib benchmark suite

-- Getting to grips with the code base

-  - BeginnersNotes: Some notes about getting started hacking GHC and the structure of the compiler (especially types and typecheck)
+- GphEden?: All aspects of the GpH and Eden parallel variants of GHC. (*work in progress*)

 - [Hackathon presentations](about-videos) (video)